allthroughthenight/allthroughthenight.github.io/README.md

 * Remove unneeded features (RSS Feed, SEO, Google Analytics)
 * Squash log into one 'hero' commit
 * "About Me" page with "all views are my own" disclaimer
+* Need to normalize "what I learned this year" post structures, also image links or inline?

 ## set-up